sorl/aino-utkik/docs/introduction.rst

        function.
     3. Change the handler to not just accept a callable in addition to #2.

-As for changing the handler, let's just say that the I rather not.
+As for changing the handler, let's just say that I rather not.
 I figured #3 would be the best solution but that is more work than #2, did I say I was lazy?
 ``utkik.dispatch.url`` is class based view aware.
 The modification was not very big nor hard, have a look in the source code.
 To outline the basic idea, we